Applied Internship Sites

 Day in the Life: Interns may do any of the following tasks: Prepare and clean-up materials for groups; research and plan therapeutic activities; assist Shelter staff with day-to-day functions; help plan special events; partner with parents to coordinate the best care for the child; assist in distributing supplies; answering the help-line calls.

-Rehabwithoutwalls is a unique group of interrelated treatment facilities that together form a comprehensive continuum of care for individuals with brain injury and other neurological disorders.
-We specialize in neurobehavioral rehabilitation, transitional rehabilitation and long-term support services.
+Rehabwithoutwalls is a unique group of interrelated treatment facilities that together form a comprehensive continuum of care for individuals with brain injury and other neurological disorders specializing in neurobehavioral rehabilitation, transitional rehabilitation, and long-term support services.
 Rehabwithoutwalls is GARF accredited.

 Strengthening Relationships/ Strengthening Families

 The mission of the Strengthening Relationships/Strengthening Families program is to enhance adolescent parents’ well-being and strengthen their families by assisting pregnant and parenting adolescents in building and maintaining healthy and productive lives and personal relationships.
 Interns help administer group sessions and case management under the supervision of a trained program facilitator.
 This internship requires most of the work to be completed onsite; therefore, intervention interns will be assigned to a school and program facilitator prior to the beginning of the school year.
 Students will then assist the Strengthening Relationships/Strengthening Families Program Facilitator in conducting concurrent 14-week sessions and case management at one of the PEP programs in New Braunfels, San Marcos, Kyle/Buda, or Austin.
 These sessions will cover topics such as creating realistic expectations about relationships, developing conflict resolution strategies, healthy co-parenting, developing a budget, and making healthy choices for their future.
 The interns/practicum students will also assist with additional activities as outlined in their internship contract.